Sports fans get immersed in light

-In 2011, the Chicago White Sox opened a 12,000 sq ft (1115 sq m) flagship store, the Chicago Sports Depot, which is a one-stop shopping destination for fans of local professional and college sports teams.
+In 2011, the Chicago White Sox opened a 1,115 sq m (12,000 sq ft) flagship store, the Chicago Sports Depot, which is a one-stop shopping destination for fans of local professional and college sports teams.
 Fully engaging sports fans young and old with dramatic displays of exclusive gear, abundant memorabilia, and rich visuals, the store incorporates Chicago sports into every design detail, taking the immersive experience to the next level — literally.
 Covered in 15,000 LED nodes, the store's eye-catching main staircase serves as a digital Chicago sports-centric video screen, providing a step up from the average stair-climbing experience.

 "I think this store sets the example and the tone for where we are going to go in the future," said Delaware North Companies Sportservice Vice President of Retail Jeff Hess.
 "With projects like the Chicago Sports Depot, we are making a mark in the industry."